 Ad Revenue: Earn money from displaying ads through Google AdSense or similar ad networks.

-Sponsored Posts: Charge brands for sponsored content and reviews.
+Sponsored Posts: Charge brands for sponsored content and reviews. - Educational Services

 Training and Workshops